QGEP/docs/en/user-guide/layerexplanations/namingconventions.rst

 fk_ is not a shortcut for a special table.
 It stands for foreign key.

 * _ fields
-Attributes that starts with _ (underscore) are calculated fields.
+Attributes that start with _ (underscore) are calculated fields.
 You can not find them in the schemas.
 Examples: _skope_per_mill in vw_qgep_reach.
 _channel_useage_current in vw_qgwp_wastewater_structure is calculated form the field usage_current of the channel, that is connected with the foreign keys of the wastewater_networkelement as outlet to a manhole or special structure.